mozilla/picl-oldsync/README.rst

     http://db1.oldsync.dev.lcip.org

+To use a difference DNS name, you can specify the "DNSPrefix" parameter at deployment time so that it's something other than "oldsync".
+For example:

+    $> awsboxen deploy -D DNSPrefix=teststack teststack-dev-lcip-org

 This is running the "server-storage" codebase, the storage engine that powers the existing Firefox Sync service.
 It uses a plugin to let users authenticate via Hawk using the tokenserver-provided credentials, rather than the usual